BY PHIL HOOD

 There are more female drummers in China than there are drummers in the United States.
 I know this because the Hit Like A Girl Contest ran a separate contest in China this year working with 9Beats, a Chinese music school with more than 200 locations.
 With 722 entrants, 6 million page views and 18 million votes cast, the China contest was a big hit.
 After finalists were selected by local judges, a celebrity judging team comprised of Anika Nilles, Aaron Spears, Dom Famularo, DiDi Negron and Lindsay Artkop picked the eventual winners.

 The Hit Like A Girl Contest also crowned its global 2018 winners last week.
 Entrants from nearly 50 countries were represented, including a small contingent for a separate contest in Mexico.
 Three different past champions, 2014’s Riesha Fayson, 2015’s Lindsay Artkop, and 2017’s Faith Benson, performed at an event with industry luminaries and hosts Mona Tavakoli and Jordan West at Drumchannel studios in Oxnard, California, as they announced this year’s winners.
+In case you missed the show, here’s the link.

 Change Can Happen Fast